REYKJAVÍK RESTAURANT GUIDE

 ÓX

 The restaurant arrives like a breath of fresh air, this recently opened gem is one to try if you’re looking for a real treat, for special occasions.
-This intimate 11 guest restaurant is hidden within another restaurant.
-While Sumac Restaurant, worthy of this list in its own right touches on Moroccan and Lebanese tones, Óx looks closer to home and takes you on an adventure of Iceland that you’ve never imagined.
-Aided by free flowing wine, the fourteen bite sized courses becomes the setting for friendship building before long.
+This intimate 17 guest restaurant is hidden within another restaurant.
+While Sumac Restaurant, worthy of this list in its own right, touches on Moroccan and Lebanese tones, Óx looks closer to home and takes you on an adventure in Iceland that you’ve never imagined.
+Aided by free flowing wine, multi course meal become the setting for friendship building before long.

 ÓX Restaurant